 LIZ CAPLAN has been teaching and coaching voice since 1978 in New York City and lectures throughout the United States and Europe.

-Her students are currently featured in principle roles on Broadway, National tours, Off Broadway, regionally, as artists in the recording industry as well as on Film and TV.
-Many have also been nominated for and won the prestigious Tony and Grammy awards and have been Emmy award winners.
+Her students are currently featured in principle roles on Broadway, as artists in the recording industry as well as on Film and TV.
+Many have also won the prestigious Tony and Grammy awards and have been Emmy award winners.
 Besides working vocally with recording artists, Liz does consulting work for all the major record labels.

 Her affiliations include: American Federation of Television and Radio Artists (AFTRA), The Drama League, and National Association of Teachers of Singing (NATS) where she has been a speaker, panelist and workshop facilitator.
 She is also on the faculty of the Voice Foundation in Philadelphia, PA and was recently named a member of the New York Singing Teachers’ Association (NYSTA), as well as a member of the Voice and Speech Therapists Association (VASTA).

-Liz’s students have won the coveted Tony Award five years in a row.
+Liz’s students have won the coveted Tony Award.
 Check them out below…

-Nikki M. James for Book of Mormon (Best featured actress)
+Nikki M. James for Book of Mormon (Best featured actress 2011)

-Ben Platt (Best Lead Actor in a Musical)
+Ben Platt (Best Lead Actor in a Musical 2017)

 Click here to read about Liz’s associates!